-MKT 448 - eCommerce & Omnichannel Marketing, 1.5 credit hours seamless customer experience across all of the channels (online and offline) that our customers experience.
+MKT 448 - eCommerce & Omnichannel Marketing, 1.5 credit hours

+Why Omnichannel eCommerce Marketing?
+For today's digitally fluent customers, it is imperative that we offer seamless customer experience across all of the channels (online and offline) that our customers experience.
 Merging the instruction of Omnichannel marketing with eCommerce marketing provides the opportunity for you to learn the ins and outs of selling products and services online - while acknowledging the need to engage with customers across a variety of channels.